Vet Tech Schools in Texas

 Collin College in Wylie, Texas, offers a two-year associate of an applied science degree program in veterinary technology, providing students with an opportunity to develop and advance their skills in the administration of medications, client education, surgical assisting, laboratory diagnostics, anesthetic monitoring, problem-solving, and dental cleanings.

 The program’s 60-credit curriculum includes coursework in veterinary medical terminology; veterinary parasitology; veterinary anatomy and physiology; canine and feline clinical management; veterinary pharmacology; veterinary radiology; and anesthesia and surgical assistance, among others.
+The college currently has a 100 percent pass rate for the VTNE exam.

 • Location: Wylie, TX